pnp/blog/content/post/build-a-teams-meeting-app-with-liveshare-sdk/index.md

 Displaying an app "in meeting" is nice, but it's a lot more useful if people can work together in the app while they're interacting in Teams.
 Who's Next is a super-simple example; there is a shared list of names and everyone can view and edit it simultaneously.

-This ends up being pretty simple due to the [Fluid Framework](#) which allows any web page (including a Teams tab) to easily synchronize with other users in real time.
+This ends up being pretty simple due to the [Fluid Framework](https://fluidframework.com/) which allows any web page (including a Teams tab) to easily synchronize with other users in real time.
 Each user's tab maintains a local array of names, and the Fluid Framework keeps them in sync.
 Screen sharing is purely a spectator sport; Fluid apps allow everyone to participate.

+The Fluid Framework organizes shared data in [containers](https://fluidframework.com/docs/build/containers/); the easiest way to get a Fluid container in a Teams meeting app is using the [Live Share SDK](https://learn.microsoft.com/microsoftteams/platform/apps-in-teams-meetings/teams-live-share-overview?WT.mc_id=m365-82480-cxa).
+The Live Share SDK will hand you a Fluid container that's hosted in Microsoft 365 and secured to allow access by the meeting attendees.

 ### Building the meeting app

-The meeting app was created in [Teams Toolkit](#) using the sample "My First Meeting App".
+The meeting app was created in [Teams Toolkit](https://learn.microsoft.com/microsoftteams/platform/toolkit/teams-toolkit-fundamentals?WT.mc_id=m365-82480-cxa) using the sample "My First Meeting App".

 ![Teams Toolkit creating a meeting app](./images/TTK-new-meeting-app.png)